solid-contrib/information/frequently-unanswered-questions.md

 Hosting providers have commitments to the individuals and legal entities that they provide services to based on the law of the countries in which the hosting provider is operating.
 As a hosting provider you should seek professional advice on how to be compliant.
 As an individual Solid user, you should carefully read the agreement with your hosting provider before agreeing.

 ## Could the solid technology be a tool to trace or control criminal actions?
 The law determines the remit of the government to track or control criminal action.
-The users choice of where to store their POD would determine which jurisdiction had oversight of the data in that POD.
-Expect if the user is based in Europe, in which case the General Data Protection Regulation applies regardless of where the POD is stored.
+The users choice of where to store their Pod would determine which jurisdiction had oversight of the data in that Pod.
+Expect if the user is based in Europe, in which case the General Data Protection Regulation applies regardless of where the Pod is stored.

-## Will Solid POD providers get paid?
+## Will Solid Pod providers get paid?
 By who?
 This will be determined by the market.

-## Is data in my POD safe?
-Is the POD encrypted while it is stored on a provider's system?
+## Is data in my Pod safe?
+Is the Pod encrypted while it is stored on a provider's system?
-Data stored on your POD is not encrypted, ideally this would be introduced in the near future.
+Data stored on your Pod is not encrypted, ideally this would be introduced in the near future.

 ## Is my data safe when I use a Solid application?
 Your data is always encrypted in transit.

-## Is data on my POD stored on a centralised server of the provider?
+## Is data on my Pod stored on a centralised server of the provider?
-Data on your POD is stored where you choose to store it.
-You can either store your POD on a hosting provider or chose to self host.
-All data on a single POD is centrally stored in the same place.
+Data on your Pod is stored where you choose to store it.
+You can either store your Pod on a hosting provider or chose to self host.
+All data on a single Pod is centrally stored in the same place.

 ## If all my data is in one place, does it not become a vulnerable target for hackers?
 When it comes to malicious cyber attacks, an attack on a single source of many people's data is generally more likely than on an individual level.